facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 If you want to generate json files like those in the previous section, do this:

-    cd ParlAI
     python projects/controllable_dialogue/eval_wordstat.py \
     --fromfile_datapath data/controllable_dialogue/valid.txt \
     -mf models:controllable_dialogue/control_questionb11e10 \
     -wd extrep_2gram:-3.5,extrep_nonstopword:-1e20,intrep_nonstopword:-1e20 \
     --set-controls question:7

 This will create a json file containing the output and other automatic metrics for the question-controlled CT model with z=7.
 The script `eval_wordstat.py` always places the json file in the same place as the model file.
 The script can take a while to complete.

 Note: Due to changes in ParlAI, there might be some small differences between the json file created via this method, and the json files downloadable in the previous section.

-## Mechanical Turk code
+## Human Evaluation Logs
 TODO

 ## Human eval logs